-

 Yes, as long as you use a humane trap that does not injure the animal.
 Depending on the jurisdiction, our officers will pickup any cat or dog caught in the trap upon notification.
 You must be home when the officer arrives.

-Due to the threat of injury to our personnel, there are some situations involving animals that cannot be handled by the Animal Care and Control.
-Some services we cannot provide are climbing into attics, climbing trees, and disassembling any structures to get or remove animals.
 There are a few private companies in the area that provide these services, and one or more of these companies should be contacted in these situations.
 Costs for these services are at the home or property owner’s expense.

 Do I have to sign anything if I bring a stray to you or ask you to pick up a stray in your coverage area?